loganmoseley/programming-club/Readme.md

 # SwiftUI Club minutes

+2020-05-12: We started implementing [NYT’s Tiles](https://www.nytimes.com/puzzles/tiles) in SwiftUI.
+We got as far as a static grid of emoji in squares.
+[EmojiTiles.zip](https://github.com/loganmoseley/programming-club/files/4685087/EmojiTiles.zip)

 2020-05-05: We programmed as a group to build a slider component.
 We got a nub on a bar attached to an `@Binding` value.
 We moved the nub with `DragGesture().onChanged`.
 We hit snags in positioning, which we solved with a `GeometryReader`.
 Project: [Eric the Slider.zip](https://github.com/loganmoseley/programming-club/files/4600116/Eric.the.Slider.zip)

 2020-04-28: We programmed as a group to build a radio button component.
 One person drove, and other people took turns navigating.
 We got more experience with `@State` and `@Binding`, and breaking out views into smaller components.
 We reused the `BindingProvider` from the previous project to change a binding value in preview.
 We hit a small snag with getting our view to update when breaking out `RadioItem` into its own component.
 Project: [RadioButton.zip](https://github.com/loganmoseley/programming-club/files/4548510/RadioButton.zip)